guillemcordoba/holochain-dna-build-tutorial/README.md

 If you are running Holochain using your own setup, you'll have to have a deeper understanding of Holochain than is in scope for this tutorial.
 Roughly speaking, you'll need to:

+- make sure `lair-keystore` is running in the background
 - make sure `holochain` is running with a configuration that includes an admin interface websocket port
 - send a properly encoded [`InstallApp`](https://github.com/holochain/holochain/blob/66ca899d23842cadebc214d591475987f4af4f43/crates/holochain/src/conductor/api/api_external/admin_interface.rs#L240) command over the websocket
 - be sure to `ActivateApp` and `AttachAppInterface` as well.